evgesoch/pamak-online-library/README.md

 A minimal, containerized microservices application that manages an online library service.

 ## General info
-The app was developed in a pc running Windows 8.1 and the terminal used for setting up the Docker containers is **Git Bash**.
+:information_source: The app was developed in a pc running Windows 8.1 and the terminal used for setting up the Docker containers is **Git Bash**.

+:information_source: No front-end has been implemented yet.

+:information_source: Connecting to MongoDB Atlas requires establishing a secure connection between the container environment and the Atlas Cloud.
+Follow this [guide](https://docs.docker.com/engine/security/https/) for more info on how to achieve secure connection.

+:information_source: The application was influenced by [Academind's Node.js tutorial](https://www.youtube.com/playlist?list=PL55RiY5tL51q4D-B63KBnygU6opNPFk_q).

 ## Setup
 In order to run the application, follow the steps below: